diku-dk/futhark/docs/error-index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This error occurs for type expressions that bind an existential size
-that it does not :term:`constructively use`, such as the following
+for which there is no :term:`constructive use`, such as in the
-examples:
+following examples:

 .. code-block:: futhark